Heybean/GameDataEditor/README.md

-# GameDataManager
+# Game Data Editor

-Program built to specifically manage data for entities for my game.
+Program built to specifically edit and manage data for entities in my game.